-Five Reasons to choose the UK's creative industries
+Five Reasons to choose UK creative industries

 1. The UK is Export minded

 The UK has a long and successful history of global trading.
-Its creative industries are a huge success story, delivering over £19.8bn of creative services exports in 2014 or approximately 9 of all UK exports (Source: Government Statistics, DCMS, June 2016).
-The growth strategy developed by the UK government and industry aims to increase creative services exports to £31bn by 2020.
+Its creative industries are a huge international success story, delivering over £27bn of service exports in 2016 or approximately 11 per cent of all UK exports (Source: Government Statistics, DCMS, June 2018).
+This is a higher proportion than the creative industries' share of UK GDP which is approximately 5-6 per cent.

 The UK is seen by trend forecasters as a key market; if trends do not take root in the UK, they are unlikely to be considered truly global.

-3. It is An open, attractive market for Creative investment
+3. It is An attractive Investment market

-There are an estimated 1.2bn people on the planet either speaking or learning to speak English, and the UK has both a long history of international trading and a vibrant, stable multi-cultural population.
+There are an estimated 1.2bn people on the planet either speaking or learning to speak English, and the UK has both a long history of international trading and a vibrant multi-cultural population.
 These factors make the country well-equipped to work with foreign traditions and partners, and underpin the UK's accessibility to overseas clients and investors.

 The United Nations Conference on Trade and Development (UNCTAD) estimates the UK accounts for almost a quarter of all inward investment across the European Union, far higher than any other country.
 According to official data, there were 2,072 inward investment projects in 2017-18, covering more than 91,000 jobs.
 Of these, 121 projects were in the creative and media sectors, affecting 2,354 jobs.
 The World Bank ranks the UK sixth globally for ease of doing business.

-Its creative and performance education system is much imitated.The UK has a network of admired art schools; architecture is taught at more than 40 UK centres and the country was an early leader in developing dedicated digital design and games development courses.
+The UK's creative and performance education system is much imitated.The UK has a network of admired art schools; architecture is taught at more than 40 UK centres and the country was an early leader in developing dedicated digital design and games development courses.
 The UK is ranked second globally for industry-university collaboration.The creative industries have also worked to assess and accredit the courses best suited to preparing young talent for a career in the creative industries, with the best awarded the Creative Skillset Tick.
 A dedicated creative careers programme for school pupils was launched in 2019.

 5. Innovation nation